back

 1. Keep it simple

-Keeping options to a minimum will make things easier for your visitors, increasing the odds of your audience revisiting and staying on your website.
+Keeping options to a minimum will increase the odds of your audience revisiting and staying on your website.

 ETQ_KeepItSimple.jpg